test-time-training/ttt-lm-kernels/README.md

 3. Only benchmarks on a single A100 GPU in fp16 precision.

-## Numerical Difference
+## Numerical Verifications

-Numerical difference is normal between any PyTorch implementation and its corresponding kernel, as the underlying computation libraries used by PyTorch cannot be easily controlled.
+Numerical differences are normal between any PyTorch implementation and its corresponding kernel, as the underlying computation libraries used by PyTorch cannot be easily controlled.

-To verify that such numerical difference is within tolerance, we load the trained weights of a 1.3B model for both the PyTorch and kernelized implementation and compare their output probabilites.
+To verify that such numerical differences are within tolerance, we load the trained weights of a 1.3B model for both the PyTorch and kernelized implementation and compare their output probabilites.
 For prefill, both implementations use the same random input of shape `[B=32, T=512]`.
 For decode, both use the same random input of shape `[B=32, 1]` and generate `[B=32, T=512]`.

 We denote the input token of the $i$-th sequence in the batch at the $t$-th time step as $x^i_t$, and its output probability by the PyTorch and kernelized implementation as $p(x^i_t)$ and $p^\prime(x^i_t)$, which both have shape `[Vocab,]` and sum up to 1.

-We define two metrics for quantifying numerical difference and measure them at each time step $t$:
+We define two metrics for numerical differences and measure them at each time step $t$:

 **Total variation distance (%)**: